 Summary:

-The city of Okolona, Mississippi is home to 3 public schools serving students from elementary through high school: Okolona Elementary School, Okolona High School, and Okolona Middle School.
-These schools, operated by the Okolona Separate School District, face significant challenges in providing a high-quality education to their predominantly low-income, African American student populations.
+The city of Okolona, Mississippi is home to three public schools that serve students from elementary through high school: Okolona Elementary School, Okolona High School, and Okolona Middle School.
+These schools are part of the Okolona Separate School District, which is ranked 94 out of 130 districts in the state.

 Thank you for your feedback!